gexty444/50.001-1D-Project/README.md

 # Cody, your Fashion Assistant
-Cody acts as a personal fashion assistant for its user.
+Cody acts as a personal fashion assistant for its user. <br/>

+## Creators
-Members in no particular order: Thaddeus Phua, Ashyln Goh, Cheng Huan An, Dominic Cordeiro, Wong Chi Seng, Kenneth Ng
+In no particular order: Thaddeus Phua, Ashyln Goh, Cheng Huan An, Dominic Cordeiro, Wong Chi Seng, Kenneth Ng

 ## Features include
 - a home page with the latest fashion and business news